Thoughts on Next.js and AWS Amplify a Few Months In

-Given that the dev team is small, with only a single experienced UI developer (me!), and the project MVP deadline was very tight, I needed to choose a framework that wouldn’t require lots of time to set up.
+Given that the dev team is light on frontend development experience and the project MVP deadline was very tight, I needed to choose a framework that wouldn’t require lots of time to set up.
 The options seemed to be pretty slim, mostly because I didn’t have time to spend configuring routing manually.
 I also wanted the framework to have good documentation I could point the other developers to when needed, and to be very popular so that search engine queries and AI assistant questions would yield good results.
 For this reason I went with Next.js, and honestly there weren’t really any other strong contenders.
 Some other things I liked about Next.js:

 I’ve also been quite impressed with Amplify.
 One feature in particular that we have found very useful is pull request preview sites.
 These enable us to have a fresh site created for every pull request going into the main branch, enabling out QA engineer to start testing as soon as a pull request is open, and to help catch issues before they are merged to main.
 It’s worth noting that we have to separate amplify apps configured on the same git repository and main branch.
 The first is our dev environment and has auto build enabled meaning the dev site is updated for every merge to main.
 The second app is our production app and has auto build disabled.
 We manually run the build everytime we want to deploy to production.